stefanofa/awesome/README.md

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 SHOELACE IS BECOMING WEB AWESOME.
 WE ARE LIVE ON KICKSTARTER! 👇👇👇

-*   [module-federation/universe](https://github.com/module-federation/universe) - A collection of tools, plugins, and utilities for Module Federation
+*   [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications

 *   [fabian-hiller/valibot](https://github.com/fabian-hiller/valibot) - The modular and type safe schema library for validating structural data 🤖